 Even in this era of social media marketing, meeting with others physically is still one of the top ways to reach people and establish relationships.
 Therefore, if you dream of having a successful business, you must embrace networking.
 It is the most effective way of getting professional contacts, and opening doors to new opportunities.

-Just like in any relationship, networking avails the opportunity to know each other, find ways you can benefit from someone, and knowing how you can be helpful to them in return.
-You are not just meeting, greeting, sharing your contacts, and heading to the next person, but need to develop a relationship that will make the other individual desire to meet you again.
+Just like in any relationship, networking avails the opportunity to know each other, find ways you can benefit from someone, and know how you can be helpful to them in return.
+You are not just meeting, greeting, sharing your contacts, and heading to the next person, but you need to develop a relationship that will make the other individual desire to meet you again as well.
+This might work best face-to-face, but if you are a company that deals with international clients, you may find the use of a virtual event platform beneficial in a similar way.
+Such tools can help you meet new people and engage with them while attending the event from different parts of the world.
+Either way, you would require certain networking skills if you want to leave an impression or be remembered by potential clients.

 Here are networking tips you should include in your networking arsenal.